KhronosGroup/ANARI-SDK/cts/CTS_Design_Document.md

 - Depth test is defined as Euclidean distance (not normalized).
 If we want to use it as metric, a suitable range needs to be defined for all or each test scene.
 - How should waitMask be defined?
 Should it be settable by the user?
+- Should we output the ANARI log for every feature (it is only stated for creating the renderings)?
+Should the output be put into a file or also be shown via python standard output?

 ## Introduction